please-build/puku/README.md

 ## Configuration

 Puku can be configured via `puku.json` files that are loaded as puku walks the directory structure.
-Configuration values are overriden as new files are discovered at a deeper level in the source tree.
+Configuration values are overridden as new files are discovered at a deeper level in the source tree.

 ```yaml
 {